emm-sam/NHANES-POWERBI-ANALYTICS/README.md

 ![Height histogram](https://github.com/emm-sam/NHANES-POWERBI-ANALYTICS/assets/100299675/41d5d184-81d9-406f-b242-a4a5e6509ce1)

 What and How:
-- create column to sort height into bins (increments of 5cm)
+- Create column to sort height into bins (increments of 5cm)
-- set the order of the height bins by creating a new query and creating a relationship between the 2
+- Set the order of the height bins by creating a new query and creating a relationship between the 2
-- use measures to calculate mean and standard devation for adult height (AVERAGE()) (STDEV.P()) with FILTER function for > 16 years old
+- Use measures to calculate mean and standard devation for adult height (AVERAGE()) (STDEV.P()) with FILTER function for > 16 years old
 > **Mean Height Adult = CALCULATE(AVERAGE(data[examination.BMXHT]), FILTER(data, data[RIDAGEYR] > 16))**

-- create a new column with calculated normal distribution (NORM.DIST())
+- Create a new column with calculated normal distribution (NORM.DIST())
-- the NORM.DIST() function requires mean and standard deviation, which must be hard coded
+- The NORM.DIST() function requires mean and standard deviation, which must be hard coded
-- plot a line and stacked column chart:
+- Plot a line and stacked column chart:
     - x-axis height bin order
     - y-axis count of adult height
     - line y-axis as **average** of adult normal distribution for height